furiousai/FuriousAI/content/post/technical_debt_symptoms/index.md

 ---
 # Documentation: https://sourcethemes.com/academic/docs/managing-content/

-title: "12 symptoms of ML-Project Technical Debt"
+title: "12 symptoms of a Hidden Technical Debt in your ML project"
 subtitle: ""
 summary: "How to identify a technical debt and how to pay it off early"
 authors: ["kirill-vasin"]